 Yes!
 Email us at email@example.com for assistance.

-The Coordinator of Advising for your department is a good resource if you are having difficulty getting in touch with your advisor.
+Your first point of contact should be your academic advisor or the Coordinator of Advising for your program or college.
 The list of Coordinators of Advising is available on our website.

-- What resources are available for me to help me with the new online learning format?
+- What resources are available for me to help me with an online learning format?

 Various offices and units around campus have developed resources to assist students with the transition to remote learning.
 You can visit the Keep Learning website for helpful tools and strategies for being a remote learner, as well as a list of other technology and instructional resources.

 - Will I owe any of my financial aid back if I withdraw due to the current circumstances?